|

-A Digital Demo--Page Seven, Layer Masks, Rulers, and Guides Kalamazoo College Richard Koenig Office Location: Light Fine Arts 203, Phone: 337.7003 To digital page To my homepage |
+A Digital Demo--Page Seven: Layer Masks, Rulers and Guides, Edit/Transform Kalamazoo College Richard Koenig Office Location: Light Fine Arts 203, Phone: 337.7003 To digital page To my homepage |

 work on kelly first...use the magic wand to slect the man